mpaustin1993/OpenGL-Picnic-Table/README.md

-# HW2
+# OpenGL Picnic Table
-Second Homework for COSC 4370
+Second Homework for Interactive Computer Graphics

 I used Microsoft Visual Studio 2019 with directory links to the freeglut Include PATHs and libraries.
 I also included freeglut.dll in my homework's x64 folder.
 This homework can be compiled via the debugger in Visual Studio 2019 - view each different image by changing curProblem = 1 through 4 for whatever image you want to view.